 David Reich, Professor of Genetics at Harvard University and population genomic researcher delivered a fascinating lecture entitled "Ancient DNA and the New Science of the Human Past."

-David Reich is interested in interested in human history and its relationship to biology.
+David Reich is interested in human history and its relationship to biology.
 His lab takes advantage of the revolution in gene sequencing that has occurred in the last decade, along with new technology to sequence DNA extracted from ancient bones.
 The historical perspective that he brings to genetic data has led to a number of new insights about human biology and disease.

 2016 DISTINGUISHED HUMANITIES LECTURER

 Asali Solomon, author of the critically acclaimed novel Disgruntled and Assistant Professor of English at Haverford College, spoke about her novel and about the creative writing process.
 Solomon's lecture was the culminating event in our yearlong community-wide exploration of the theme "Girls in Transition: Coming of Age Across Cultures."